Value-Based Goal Setting: The Values-First Framework

 | Rewarding | Provides meaningful satisfaction | Reinforces value-based motivation |

 The final two elements transform mechanical objectives into meaningful goals that maintain their connection to your personal values framework.
-Research shows that goals without emotional connection often falter despite being technically sound.
+Goals without emotional connection often falter despite being technically sound [2].

-For more information on different goal frameworks, check out our comparison of SMART vs OKR vs FAST goal frameworks.
+For more on different goal frameworks, check our comparison of SMART vs OKR vs FAST goal frameworks.

 Sample SMARTER Goals for Various Values

-The SMARTER framework is especially useful when setting new year’s resolutions at the start of the new year.
-By grounding your year’s resolutions in personal values rather than external expectations, you can create more meaningful and sustainable goals.
-This approach helps transform traditional new year’s resolutions into intentional commitments that reflect what truly matters to you, making the process of renewal and reflection at the new year more impactful.
+The SMARTER framework is particularly useful when setting new year’s resolutions at the start of the new year.
+By grounding your resolutions in personal values rather than external expectations, you create more meaningful and sustainable goals.
+This transforms traditional new year’s resolutions into intentional commitments that reflect what truly matters to you.

 Common Mistakes When Applying SMARTER

 First, excessive focus on specificity can create tunnel vision.
-Studies from Harvard Business School reveal that overemphasizing goal specificity often leads people to neglect important but unmeasured aspects of their work.
+Locke and Latham’s 35-year review notes that overemphasizing narrow goal specificity can lead people to neglect important but unmeasured aspects of their work [4].
 This undermines overall performance and disconnects actions from values.

 Setting unrealistic goals remains a prevalent mistake.
-Although ambition drives progress, overestimating what can be achieved frequently leads to demoralization and burnout.
+Ambition drives progress, but overestimating what can be achieved frequently leads to demoralization and burnout.
 This outcome ultimately weakens the connection between your goals and values.

 Another common error involves neglecting the “Exciting” and “Rewarding” components.
-Goals technically perfect on paper but emotionally disconnected rarely maintain momentum.
-Research confirms that meaningful progress toward something that matters constitutes the strongest motivator for sustained action.
+Goals that look perfect on paper but lack emotional connection rarely maintain momentum.
+Meaningful progress toward something that matters is one of the strongest motivators for sustained action [3].

 Occasionally, people fail to balance short-term targets with long-term aspirations.
 The most effective SMARTER goals serve as waypoints toward an inspiring destination aligned with your values, not as endpoints themselves.